tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

  A snapshot of a blob has the same name as the base blob from which the snapshot is taken, with a `DateTime` value appended to indicate the time at which the snapshot was taken.
 For example, if the page blob URI is `http://storagesample.core.blob.windows.net/mydrives/myvhd`, the snapshot URI will be something like `http://storagesample.core.blob.windows.net/mydrives/myvhd?snapshot=2011-03-09T01:42:34.9360000Z`.
 You can use this value to reference the snapshot for further operations.
 A blob's snapshots share the blob's URI and are distinguished only by this `DateTime` value.

  A blob may have any number of snapshots.
-Snapshots persist until they're explicitly deleted A snapshot can't outlive its source blob.
+Snapshots persist until they're explicitly deleted.
+A snapshot can't outlive its source blob.
 You can enumerate the snapshots associated with your blob to track your current snapshots.

  **Inheriting properties**